Man, what a strange weekend.

 "No problem," said Grandmother Spider.
-"Wedge your foot in the hole and jiggle it around a little."
+"Cram the toe of your shoe in the hole and jiggle it around a little."

-The woman was frightened, but she put her foot in the hole.
+The woman was frightened, but she put her toe in the hole and moved it in a circle.
 As soon as she did, the small hole grew very large-- or the woman grew very small-- and she stepped inside.
 Grandmother Spider took the thermos of hot black tea from her and took a long drink.
-"Ahh, that's the good stuff, all right.
-Thanks for the tea.
-Now, what can I do for you?"
+"Oh, that's good stuff, all right.
+Thanks.
+What can I do for you?"

 The woman sat and explained her situation.
 Grandmother Spider sat silently, sipping the hot black tea.
-Finally, when the woman's story was done, Grandmother Spider said "I think I know what you need to do.
-I have something I am going to make for you and give to you, and instructions for you to follow.
-Do you agree?"
+Finally, when the woman's story was told, Grandmother Spider said "I got you covered.
+I'm gonna make you some special equipment and tell you what to do with it.
+Cool?"

 The woman nodded.